Niagara1000/Niagara1000.github.io/aboutme.md

 subtitle: Why you'd want to go on a date with me
 ---

-My name is Archana.
-I have the following qualities:
+Hi there, my name is Archana.
+I possess the following qualities:

-- I have long, straight brownish-black hair with a hint of curls.
+- I have long, straight brownish-black hair.
-- I'm loyal to my family and friends.
-- I'm an artsy and crafty person.
+- I love trying out DIY craft projects.
 - Boba is my favorite companion on a hot summer day.
-- I love to workout and sing!
+- Finally, I love to workout and sing!

 What else do you need?